Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

 1. On the Asgardeo console, use one of the following options to start:
     - Option 1: Go to **Develop > Applications**.
     - Option 2: Go to **Connections > Passwordless** and click **Set up**.
-2. Select the application for which Passwordless login needs to be enabled.
+2. Select the application for which passwordless login needs to be enabled.
 3. Go to the **Sign-in Method** tab:

     - If you don't have a customized login flow, you can click **Add Passwordless login**.

       <img :src="$withBase('/assets/img/guides/passwordless/add-passwordless-login.png')" alt="Configuring passwordless login in Asgardeo">

-    - If you have an already built login flow, you can add Security Key/Biometrics as an additional authenticator for the first step.
+    - If you have an already built login flow, you can add security Key/biometrics as an additional authenticator for the first step.

       <img :src="$withBase('/assets/img/guides/passwordless/passwordless-login-step.png')" alt="Customize the login flow">

 4. Click **Update** to save your changes.

 ::: info
- Application users need to register their Security key/Biometrics via the MyAccount app prior to using Passwordless login for applications.
+ Application users need to register their security key/biometrics via the MyAccount app prior to using passwordless login for applications.
 Make sure to educate them on registration steps.
 Learn more about <a :href="$withBase('/guides/user-self-service/register-security-key/')">Register FIDO2 security key via MyAccount</a>.
 :::

 ## Try it out